 As I am currently working on a new design, I realized that I would need to work on a chainless foundation single crochet stitch.
-It is not a complicated task but it does require a lot of patients and a lot of trying to get a perfect tension??
+It is not a complicated task but it does require a lot of patients and a lot of trying to get the perfect tension?

 Every designer has their own method, and to be honest I personally don’t use them very much because I just find them slower to work up and not aesthetically pretty at the end.
 I don’t seem to be able to get consistent loops. 🤷♀️

 So I decided FSC is just not my thing.
 But then while working on this new design I realize that I needed this stitch!
 So I had to figure out how to make this work for me.

 If you would like to receive free written patterns and video tutorials straight into your inbox, just click Subscribe to get into our mailing list.

 And I uncovered (not discovered! lol) that this method of the chainless foundation was really fast and easy and I actually enjoyed it!